-A quick note to those in the middle of this pandemic’s second wave.
+A quick note to those experiencing the relentlessness of this pandemic.
 First, breathe …. and second, take care of yourself!
-You are probably tired of this vigilance, if not exhausted.
+You are probably tired of this vigilance, if not burned out.
 You can only help others when you have done the required self-care (as minimal as it may be at this challenging time).

 Click here for more information and resources about how to talk with your children about the Corona Virus.